 From there the plot thickens as an array of Cubans share never-before-revealed information regarding the agency’s activities in Cuba and its attempts to unseat Castro and install a CIA-friendly figurehead in his place.
 The mysterious disappearance of Camilo Cienfuegos, a major figure in Castro’s government, is told here for the first time.
 The agency’s shady dealings with a major U.S. publication are uncovered.

-A testament to the sheer volume of previously classified and untold information, The Great Game in Cuba is a story the world needs to hear.
+how to buy prednisone from canada A testament to the sheer volume of previously classified and untold information, The Great Game in Cuba is a story the world needs to hear.

 Contact Publicist Lauren Burnstein